 What kind of help does FIRE provide?
 What can you do to help me?

-Our approach may involve some combination of private or public advocacy, such as writing letters to the institution, issuing press releases, sharing your story with media outlets, or, in some cases, connecting you with legal counsel.
+Our approach may involve some combination of representing you in a legal capacity or engaging in public or private advocacy, such as writing letters, issuing press releases, sharing your story with media outlets, or representing you in a legal capacity.
 We understand that you may be undergoing a stressful period or may be worried about whether — or even how — to defend your rights.
 Each situation requires a unique approach, and we’ll work with you to figure out the approach with which you’re comfortable.
 But in order to defend your rights — and the rights of others who may not recognize threats to their rights or be able to stand up for themselves — you have to be willing to stand up for yourself.

 Will this cost me anything?

 No. FIRE is a charitable, non-profit organization and does not charge for any of its services.

 FIRE takes your privacy seriously.
 If you contact us, we will not disclose non-public information that you share with us concerning your case submission or contact anyone (including your employer, institution, or government agency) about your dispute without your permission (or a court order).
 While FIRE’s advocacy efforts often benefit from bringing public pressure on institutions to correct their actions, we will not disclose non-public information or documents you provide to FIRE without your express consent.
 Contacting FIRE does not obligate you to go public.
 For more information on how we approach public advocacy when you (and FIRE) agree that it makes sense for you, click here.